 Caring for the earth is part of our mission, rooted in Benedictine values of stability and respect for all of creation.
 The sisters have a long history of environmental stewardship and invite others to help with this work.
-The monastery grounds consist of over 130 acres of land, including Lost Lake, the restored prairie areas, woodlands, buildings, gardens, orchards and nature trails.
+The monastery grounds consist of more than 130 acres of land, including Lost Lake, the restored prairie and savanna areas, woodlands, buildings, gardens, orchards and nature trails.

 The grounds are home to a diverse ecosystem of plants, fish, animals, humans and other creatures living in a harmonious environment.
 We hope that all who experience Holy Wisdom Monastery’s grounds will grow to respect and nurture this delicate harmony.